ESMValGroup/ESMValTool_Tutorial/_episodes/09-jupyternotebook.md

 compatibility: ESMValTool v2.11.0

 questions:
+- "How to load esmvaltool module in ARE?
 - "How to view and run a recipe in a Jupyter Notebook?"
 - "How to run a single diagnostic or preprocessor task?"
 objectives: